Business Loans

 Content was accurate at the time of publication.

-Opening a salon requires more than having a background as a stylist and a roster of loyal clients.
-You need a location in a high-traffic area, proper equipment and tools, a team of trained stylists and several state and local business licenses.
+Opening a salon requires more than experience working as a stylist and a roster of loyal clients.
+You need a location in a high-traffic area, proper equipment and tools, a team of trained employees or booth renters and several state and local business licenses.

 All business plans typically include the same general sections.
-Your salon business plan may include:
+Your salon business plan should include:

-• Executive summary: Explain your salon’s business objectives as well as a mission statement for the business.
+• Executive summary: Explain your salon’s business objectives and mission statement.

 • Company description: Describe details related to your salon’s theme or concept.
 Include a description of your desired market and target client demographic.

 • Market analysis: Highlight your market research and how you plan to stand out in the field.
-Conducting a separate competitive analysis would help you better understand your competitors and how you could beat them.
+Conducting a competitive analysis helps you better understand your competitors and how you plan to stand out in the market.

-• Organization and management: Outline your salon’s personnel needs, such as how many managers, stylists and other term members you expect to hire.
+• Organization and management: Outline your salon’s personnel needs.
+How many managers, stylists and other term members do you expect to hire?
 You’ll also identify your salon’s business entity in this section.
-Your business entity reflects the legal structure of your salon, and you may choose from entities such as a sole proprietorship, limited liability company or corporation, among others.
+Your business entity reflects the legal structure of your salon.
+You may structure the business as a sole proprietorship, limited liability company, partnership or corporation.

-• Services and products: Illustrate the service you plan to provide at the salon and any additional products you want to sell.
-You’d need to discuss where you would purchase products and how you would manage your salon’s inventory.
+• Services and products: Explain the services you plan to provide at the salon and any additional products you want to sell.
+Discuss where you’ll purchase products and how you’ll manage your salon’s inventory.

-• Marketing and sales: Discuss your strategy for building up a client base and increasing your salon’s brand awareness.
-You could also lay out your pricing plan in this section.
+• Marketing and sales: Discuss your strategy for building a client base and increasing your salon’s brand awareness.
+Lay out your pricing plan in this section.
 We’ll discuss how to set salon prices later on.

-• Financials: Create a financial outlook for the salon, including balance sheets, business cash flow statements and income statements for your first five years in business.
-If you plan to seek funding, this is the section where you’ll outline how much financing you need and how you’d use the money.
+• Financial projections: Create a financial outlook for the salon, including balance sheets, cash flow statements and income statements for your first five years in business.

 Settle on a salon structure

 In addition to choosing a legal business structure, you’d need to decide how to categorize stylists working at the salon.
-Stylists can either be:
+Stylists can either be employees or booth renters.

 • Salon employees: Stylists work on the salon’s schedule and use salon-supplied products.
-Salon employees may earn tips and commission, as well as a W-2 form summarizing their yearly earnings.
+Salon employees may earn tips and commissions.
+At year-end, they receive a W-2 form summarizing their yearly earnings.

-• Booth renters: Independent contractors may rent booth space for a regular fee and use their own products and tools.
-Renters may set their own hours and do their own bookkeeping, and take care of self-employment taxes.
+• Booth renters: Independent contractors rent booth space for a regular fee and use their own products and tools.
+Renters set their own hours, have their own business licenses, do their own bookkeeping and pay self-employment taxes.

-How you categorize your stylists would affect your salon’s bottom line.
-For example, if all of your stylists rent space from you, you would receive the booth rental fee from them each month and nothing else.
-You would have more opportunity to generate profit if you hire employees, but you would also have employee-related expenses such as employment taxes and workplace health insurance.
+How you categorize your stylists affects your salon’s bottom line.
+For example, if stylists rent space from you, you receive the booth rental fee, and nothing else, from them each month.
+You might have more opportunities to generate profit if you hire employees, but you’ll also have employee-related expenses such as payroll taxes, workers compensation insurance and employee benefits.

-A cosmetology license is not required to open a salon, but you would need one if you plan to carry out salon services yourself.
-Cosmetology licensing requirements vary in each state, but you would generally need to complete a set number of hours in cosmetology school.
-Each stylist working in your salon also needs their own cosmetology license.
+You don’t need a cosmetology license to open a salon, but you do need one if you plan to perform salon services yourself.
+Cosmetology licensing requirements vary by state, but you generally need to complete several hours in cosmetology school and pass an exam.
+Each stylist working in your salon needs their own cosmetology license.

-In addition to cosmetology licenses, you would need a:
+In addition to cosmetology licenses, you may need a:

 • Certificate of occupancy